HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 ### Additional Programs

  - Once all the assessment data is collected, you will be asked "Would you like to enroll members of this household into any additional programs?"
-Select "Yes" if you are enrolling a client into housing, homemaker, senior reach, or senior groceries.
-Some housing programs require additional assessment data for funding and compliance purposes.
-The supplemental enrollment allows CaseWorthy to record these data.
-Homemaker, Senior Reach, and Senior Groceries use the program attendance feature, which allows services to be added for multiple clients at the same time.
+Select "Yes" if you are enrolling a client into homemaker, senior reach, or senior groceries.
+Homemaker, Senior Reach, and Senior Groceries use the program attendance feature, which allows services to be added for multiple clients at the same time which is why they have individual enrollments.

 ![Additional Enrollments?](../Images/additionalprograms.JPG)